How to interpret the Mineral Storage Atlas?

 This database shows the geology (age, petrography, genesis, magnetic anomalies, structural and metamorphic data) of onshore and offshore Europe and surrounding areas.
 The database was compiled in cooperation between the World Map Commission (CGMW) and geological surveys of 48 countries and >20 scientific institutes.

-This database provides information on the occurrence of ultramafic rocks in the conterminous United States that are suitable for sequestering captured carbon dioxide in mineral form, also known as mineral carbon-dioxide sequestration.
+This database provides information on the occurrence of ultramafic rocks in the conterminous United States that are suitable for sequestering captured carbon dioxide in mineral form.

 This map layer contains geologic unit boundaries for the area depicted in the Geologic Map of North America, published by the Geological Society of America in 2005.
 Regions used in the Atlas are the same as the ones used in Blondes et al. (2019) above.